Mature Masculine

 Clarity

 Clarity for the Visionary is not mental sharpness.
 It is an open mind that can receive.
-The mature King does not use his mind to force or prove.
-He knows that a deeper intelligence moves life.
+The Mature King does not use his mind to force or prove.
+He knows a deeper intelligence moves life.
 His role is to let his mind be clear enough to receive and respond to what is already true.

 The Visionary King's mind is like a clear sky: spacious, bright, and receptive.
 Thoughts and ideas come and go like clouds, but they do not own the sky.
 When unclear, the King does not push harder.
 He becomes still, listens, and waits until the fog lifts.